-- how new farm dams would impact current streamflows.
+- How new farm dams would impact streamflows.

-The user can enter as much information about dam size, catchment areas and water use demands as is available.
-STEDI also allows the user to spatially configure a network of dams in a catchment so that inflows are influenced by upstream dams
+The user can enter as much information about dam size, catchment areas and on-farm demands as is available.
+STEDI also allows the user to spatially configure a network of dams in a catchment so that inflows are influenced by upstream dams.

 STEDI can run at a daily, weekly, or monthly timestep, and given the proper inputs can model: